dfinity/portal/docs/references/ic-interface-spec.md

 The error message is guaranteed to be a string, i.e. not arbitrary binary data.

 When canisters explicitly reject a message (see [Public methods](#system-api-requests)), they can specify the reject message, but *not* the reject code; it is always `CANISTER_REJECT`.
 In this sense, the reject code is trustworthy: If the IC responds with a `SYS_FATAL` reject, then it really was the IC issuing this reject.

+### Error codes

+Implementations of the API can provide additional details for rejected messages in the form of a textual label identifying the error condition.
+API clients can use these labels to handle errors programmatically or suggest recovery paths to the user.
+The specification reserves error codes matching the regular expression `IC[0-9]+` (e.g., `IC502`) for the DFINITY implementation of the API.

 ### Status endpoint {#api-status}